-The City encompasses approximately 16.2 square miles and lies within Tarrant County.
+The City encompasses approximately 35.77 square miles.
+The bulk the City of Grapevine lies within Tarrant County, but the northeastern portion of the City falls within Denton and Dallas Counties.
 The topography in the City is hilly, rolling, and well-drained.
 The geographic location of the City makes it susceptible to several types of incidents that could result in widespread disaster debris, including tornadoes, severe thunderstorms with high winds, flooding, and winter storms.